Kornelius Normann Hansen

-Kornelius Normann Hansen (born 6 May 2001) is a Norwegian footballer who plays as a midfielder for Dutch club Almere City.
+Kornelius Normann Hansen (born 6 May 2001) is a Norwegian footballer who plays as a midfielder for Danih club AaB.

 Career

 Club

 On 25 May 2020, Normann Hansen signed for Stabæk Fotball on a contract until the 2022 season, from Southampton Academy, where he had spent three years.
 He soon made his mark by scoring both goals in the 2–0 win against Strømsgodset, as well as the winning goal in the 2–1 match against Kristiansund.

-On 10 January 2023, he moved to the Netherlands to join Eerste Divisie club Almere City on a two-and-a-half year deal.
+On 10 January 2023, he moved to the Netherlands to join Eerste Divisie club Almere City on a two-and-a-half-year deal.

+On 22 August 2025, Normann Hansen joined Danish 1st Division club AaB.

 Personal life

 He is a brother of Kristoffer Normann Hansen.